ICJIA/researchhub-docs/docs/README.md

 ## Welcome :tada:

-Welcome to the documentation page of _ICJIA Research Hub_!
+Welcome to _ICJIA Research Hub_ Documentation site.

-Here you will find a variety of contents prepared to help you to not only use and understand _ICJIA Research Hub_ but also get involved with and make contributions to the project.
+Here you will find resources prepared to help you to not only use and understand _ICJIA Research Hub_ but also get involved with and make contributions to the project.

 ### For Users

-If you are new to _ICJIA Research Hub_ and wants to know how to navigate _ICJIA Research Hub_ to find criminal justice data and research most relevant to your interests, please check out our [User Guide page](/guide/).
+View the [User Guide](/guide/) for tips on how to navigate _ICJIA Research Hub_ to find criminal justice data and research most relevant to your interests.

 ### For Developers

-If you are a developer and want to know technical details of _ICJIA Research Hub_ or make contributions to the project, please check out our [Developer Guide page](/dev-guide/).
+If you are a developer and want to know technical details of _ICJIA Research Hub_ or make contributions to the project, please visit the [Developer Guide](/dev-guide/).